EmanueleVinci/nquire_scanner_helper/README.md

 Tested on NQuire 350 Skate

 ## Usage
-Just call await NQuireHelper.scan(), it will activate the scanner for 9 seconds.
+Just call await NQuireScannerHelper.scan(), it will activate the scanner for 9 seconds.
 If successful returns a String code, otherwise an empty string